Reconstruction era: Economic devastation

-Over a quarter of Southern White men of military age—the backbone of the South's White workforce—died during the war, leaving countless families destitute.
-Per capita income for White Southerners declined from $125 in 1857 to a low of $80 in 1879.
+Over a quarter of Southern White men of military age—the backbone of the White workforce—died during the war, leaving their families destitute, and per capita income for White Southerners declined from $125 in 1857 to a low of $80 in 1879.
 By the end of the 19th century and well into the 20th century, the South was locked into a system of poverty.
-How much of this failure was caused by the war and by previous reliance on agriculture remains the subject of debate among economists and historians.
+How much of this failure was caused by the war and by previous reliance on slavery remains the subject of debate among economists and historians.
+In both the North and South, modernization and industrialization were the focus of the post-war recovery, built on the growth of cities, railroads, factories, and banks and led by Radical Republicans and former Whigs.